bakeiro/Light-PHP/README.md

 Light-PHP supports these features such as: security implementations, micro template engine, database abstraction, session management, MVC structure, and much more

+### For who is this project?
+This proyect can be aimed for people who only needs a small proyect to build and doesn't need a complete PHP framework, for beginners in PHP who need a easy entry point, for people who want to try a new PHP framework, and this proyect cover all it's needs

 ### What are benefits of using Light-php:

 - Quick development